Geogouz/ARLCL-Optimizer/README.md

 Complete Evaluation Dataset for BLE : [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7552462.svg)](https://doi.org/10.5281/zenodo.7552462)
 <br />
-Complete Evaluation Dataset for UWB: To be released
+Complete Evaluation Dataset for UWB: To be published

 For the creation of new database files and to support the resulted localization performance, the structure of a database file needs to be specific and contain a) for each node, the positions' ground truth and b) for each pair, the ranging measurement (dBm/time) used by arlcl and the distance measurement (cm) used by the baselines.